webpy/webpy.github.com/tutorial2.en.md

 ## Databasing

-Note: Before you can start using a database, make sure you have the appropriate database library installed.
-For MySQL databases, use [MySQLdb](http://sourceforge.net/project/showfiles.php?group_id=22307) and for Postgre use [psycopg2](http://initd.org/pub/software/psycopg/).
+**Note:** Before you can start using a database, make sure you have the appropriate database library installed.
+For MySQL databases, use [MySQLdb](http://sourceforge.net/project/showfiles.php?group_id=22307) and for Postgres use [psycopg2](http://initd.org/pub/software/psycopg/).

 Above your `web.run` line add: